PhD Students

 I completed my bachelor’s degree at the University of Tehran and my Master of Biochemistry at Tarbiat Modares University.
 Currently, I am working on developing high-throughput methods for display-free selection of linear and circular peptides.
 My favorite scientist is Rick Sanchez from dimension C-137.
 (Serebryany lab)

-Anthony Cheesebro
+Anthony Chesebro

 Derara Hailemar Hailegeorgis